Raphael (Rafa) Orozco // San Ramon

 The Organic Process

-Underneath the cart port is filled with plastic jugs and buckets.
+Beneath the car port, there are plastic jugs and buckets filled with liquid.
 Rafa transfers the liquid from the jug into the bucket.
-The main fruit that he fermented in this particular one is lime.
-He cautions about the smell as he empties the contents, which look like muddy water with particles of floating soil.
-The smell is a bit rancid, but there is the faint aroma of the acidic lime.
-Next, Rafa brings the bucket over to a large barrel filled with manure, fermenting mango, and grass covered with a plastic tarp.
-Their whole assemblage consists only of tin barrels, wooden crates, plastic containers, and organic matter.
+The primary fruit fermented in this particular batch is lime.
+Rafa warns about the smell as he empties the contents, which look like muddy water with floating soil particles.
+The smell is a bit rancid, but there is a faint aroma of acidic lime.
+Next, Rafa brings the bucket over to a large barrel that’s filled with manure, fermenting mango, and grass.
+The barrel is covered with a plastic tarp.
+Their entire setup consists of tin barrels, wooden crates, plastic containers, and organic matter.
 Marta peels back the tarp cover as Rafa pours the organic lime fertilizer into the barrel.
 They repeat this process of adding organic fertilizer into the fermenting fruit daily.
-Their entire front yard is covered with wooden crates with fermenting barrels of organic matter.
-Marta dreams of building a structure to put all of their containers and barrels.
+Their whole front yard is covered with wooden crates holding fermenting barrels of organic matter.
+Marta dreams of building a structure to house all of their containers and barrels.

 “Giving advice about our project and re-educating people in our community is necessary.
 It does not change the entire world, but such advice is like a grain of sand: if a few people can change, it will help the environment a little.”Rafa (2019).